Constitution of the Oklahoma Council of the Blind

 Section 1.
 In the event that the Oklahoma Council of the Blind should dissolve for any reason, the current Board of Directors shall act as executors of the corporation.
 If the acting Board of Directors cannot be assembled, the president and secretary or treasurer shall perform these duties.

 Section 2.
 In case of dissolution, the books of the Oklahoma Council of the Blind shall be audited by a certified public accountant immediately.

 Section 3.
 Assets of the corporation shall be used to pay off any existing liabilities of the corporation.

 Section 4.
-All remaining assets including books and documents of the Oklahoma Council of the Blind shall be disbursed to the American Council of the Blind or organizations with similar purposes and goals of the Oklahoma Council of the Blind as determined by the Board of Directors.
+All remaining assets including books and documents of the Oklahoma Council of the Blind shall be disbursed to organizations with similar purposes and goals of the Oklahoma Council of the Blind as determined by the Board of Directors.